 Before discussing the programming language of the Arduino UNO let us first know the applications of the Arduino UNO for motivation.
 So basically the Arduino UNO can be used in any system that requires the microcontroller.
 It is now the most commonly used microcontroller development board that is equally popular among the hobbyists and the engineering students.
 Some of the embedded systems in which the Arduino can be used are listed below:

 - Bluetooth controlled Home Automation System.

 - RC car.

 - Hurdle Avoiding Vehicle.

 - Wall climbing vehicle.

 One of the perks that make Arduino UNO quite popular among the hobbyists and beginners is its easy to use programming language and programming.
 The programming language used by the Arduino UNO is the C++.
 The Arduino UNO IDE has a well-defined function for each task that is easy to remember.
 As an example the function that specifies the Arduino UNO digital Input / Output pin to work as input is :

 Here in this function there are two arguments.
 First argument is the pin number which we want to make input or output and second argument specifies the property that is input or output to the pin number used.
 The detailed discussion on programming the Arduino UNO will come later in the next posts.

-That is all for now I hope this post would be helpful for you.
+That is all for now I hope this post (Arduino UNO for Beginners)would be helpful for you.
 In the next post I will come up with more interesting topics.
 Till then stay connected, keep reading and enjoy learning.s